I am a former maths teacher and owner of DoingMaths. I love writing about maths, its applications, and fun mathematical facts.

 The aspect of his work we are most interested in here however is his 'Principle of Relativity'.
 This states that all steady motion is relative and cannot be detected without reference to an outside point.

-In other words, if you were sat on a train that was moving along at a smooth, steady rate, you would not be able to tell if you were moving or stationary without looking out of the window and checking if the scenery was moving past.
+In other words, if you were sitting on a train that was moving along at a smooth, steady rate, you would not be able to tell if you were moving or stationary without looking out of the window and checking if the scenery was moving past.

 The Speed of Light